 Poland Travel Guide - This web site will eventually have tourist information on most of the places in Polska.
 Being a web site you will be able to access the information on most digital platforms, including your laptop, personal computer or a mobile phone.

-Tourist organisations are welcome to contact us for details on how to display their information on Szczecin Travel Guide.
+Tourist organisations are welcome to contact me for details on how to display their information on Szczecin Travel Guide.

 PTTK - Polish Tourist and Sightseeing Society is a non-profit organisation that you will find in many places in Poland.